minhkhiem2002/geek_up/README.md

 1. Node Version: Node version should be greater than v17.0.0.
 2. React Version: React version should be 18.2.0.
 3. Ant Design Version: Ant Design version should be 5.16.1.
+4. React Query Version: React query version should be v5

     In this project, i use Ant Design to enhance the User Interface, providing a visually appealing appearance.
 Besides that, i also use React Query to manage state effectively, ensuring the stability and robustness of the project